Becoming a grandparent is a special event in one’s life, and grandparents often form close and meaningful bonds with their…

 Child Custody Relocation in PA: What You Need To Know

-The State of Pennsylvania has amended the law affecting relocations in child custody cases.
-Parents who are in the midst of a divorce should take time to read the new custody law changes.
-Any parent involved in a Pennsylvania (PA) custody case or who has a child that is the subject of a Pennsylvania child custody order and is thinking about moving or relocating should be aware that the PA law affecting relocations in child custody cases has been modified.
+The State of Pennsylvania recently amended the law affecting relocation in child custody cases.
+Parents in the midst of a divorce should take time to read the new custody law changes.
+These are particularly relevant for any parent involved in a Pennsylvania custody case or with a child subject to a Pennsylvania custody order.
+The law is also important for any parent contemplating relocating.

-Whether the proposed relocation involves moving to a different county, a different state, or even a different country, it is important for you to know how to navigate through the newly enacted legal provisions that govern this issue.
+Whether the proposed relocation involves moving to a different county, state, or even country, it is important for you to know how to navigate through the newly enacted legal provisions that govern this issue.
 Failure to carefully follow the new procedures may adversely impact your case.

-The notice must also provide comprehensive information about the new residence, such as the new address and phone number, name of the new school district and school, reasons for the proposed relocation, a proposal for a revised custody schedule, and a counter-affidavit that includes a warning to the non-relocating party that if he or she does not file an objection with the court within 30 days after receipt of notice, that party loses his or her right to object to the move.
-If the relocating part fails to notify the non-moving parent with proper notice, the court may draw a negative inference from that failure.
+The notice must also provide comprehensive information about the new residence.
+This includes the new address and phone number, and name of the new school district and school.
+Furthermore, notice should also include reasons for the proposed relocation and a proposal for a revised custody schedule.
+Additionally, a counter-affidavit is required.
+This affidavit must include a warning to the non-relocating party that if he or she does not file an objection with the court within 30 days after receipt of notice, that party loses his or her right to object to the move.
+If the relocating party fails to notify the non-moving parent with proper notice, the court may draw a negative inference from that failure.

 2. Factors Governing a Party’s Right to Relocate with the Child